zuplo/docs/docs/articles/source-control.md

 **Renaming or moving projects in GitHub**

-The Zuplo GitHub integration does not handle moving or renaming repositories.
+The Zuplo GitHub integration doesn't handle moving or renaming repositories.
 As a workaround, you can first disconnect your project from GitHub and recreate it in another org or with another name.
 To do so, go to **Settings** > **Source Control** and then click **Disconnect** to disconnect your project from GitHub.